 What happens if my parents don’t want me to sign the Code?
 Can I still Volunteer?

 If your parents have concerns about the Youth Code of Conduct, you should ask them to discuss those concerns with your Group Commissioner.
 All Scouters must sign the Code, and if you are unable to agree to abide by the code of conduct, you will not be able to serve as a Scouter.

-I’m a Youth Commissioner for my Council/Area – does that mean I ‘supervise’ all the youth within my Area/Council?
-What if I’m in a relationship with another youth from my Area?
+I’m a Youth Commissioner for my Council/Area – does that mean I ‘supervise’ all the youth within my Council/Area?
+What if I’m in a relationship with another youth from my Council/Area?

 As a Youth Commissioner, you do have some responsibility for all of the youth in your area.
 If you are a Venturer attending an event that includes multiple Sections (Venturers, Scouts, Cubs or Beavers), then you cannot attend as a participant.
 This is because you occupy a position of trust through your role as a Youth Commissioner.
 If you are in a relationship with another youth from your Section, then you can only attend events for that Section as a participant.
 For example, if you are a Venturer and in a relationship with a fellow Venturer, you can only take part in the Venturer program as a participant.